Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

-## Task3 - User Input & Arithmetic Operations
+## Task 3 - User Input & Arithmetic Operations
-**Objective**: Practice using the input() function, type conversion, and basic arithmetic operations in Python.
+**Objective:** Practice using the input() function, type conversion, and basic arithmetic operations in Python.

 **Instructions:**
 - Create a new python file named `task3.py`.
 - Create a variable named `num1` and obtain its value from the user using `input()`.
 - Create a variable named `num2` and obtain its value from the user using `input()`.
 - Convert both variables to float using the `float()` function.
-- Perform all the basic arithmatic operations on these two variables and print the output in the following format.
+- Perform all the basic arithmetic operations on these two variables and print the output in the following format.
   ```Python
   num1 + num2 = ....
   num1 - num2 = ....